-Trade shows are an important spend in any marketer’s budget.
+Trade shows are an important spend in any marketer’s budget and attracting ROI from trade shows and events is important.
 The Center for Exhibition Industry Research found the average company puts more than 30% of their total marketing budget into events and exhibits.
 This results in more than $24 billion in spending on trade shows each year in the U.S. Finding a way to measure the success of a trade show is key, but only 30% of exhibitors actually have established goals for their events.
 The first step in setting goals for trade shows is determining what metrics to measure.

 Metrics clearly indicate the direction in which a company is moving.
 They give a more structured approach toward creating actionable insights that can be used to align strategy with sales objectives and maximize event ROI.
 The two types of metrics to look at are hard metrics and soft metrics.
 Hard metrics are often quantitative, provide strong indicators, and lead to action.
 Soft metrics are more qualitative, focusing on engagement and awareness.
 Hard metrics are typically a better gauge of performance.